velexi-research/VLXI-Cookiecutter-DVC-Dataset/README.md

       $ git commit requirements.txt -m "Add requirements.txt"
       ```

-5. Update the contents of all template files and rename them with the
+5. Rename all of the template files with the `template` suffix removed
-   `template` suffixed removed (overwrite the original `README.md` and
+   (overwrite the original `README.md` and `LICENSE` files) and replace all
-   `LICENSE` files).
+   template parameters with package-appropriate values.

 ------------------------------------------------------------------------------